Archived | Build an enterprise Swift app using services

 The Swift programming language is a general-purpose language for Apple platforms and Linux.
-This journey shows you how to build an enterprise Swift application that uses multiple services and libraries when you deploy the app to the Bluemix platform.
+This code pattern shows you how to build an enterprise Swift application that uses multiple services and libraries when you deploy the app to the IBM Cloud platform.

-This developer journey shows you how to implement new enterprise capabilities when you deploy your Swift applications to the Bluemix platform.
-You’ll use the following Bluemix services and libraries for the Swift language:
+This code pattern shows you how to implement new enterprise capabilities when you deploy your Swift applications to the IBM Cloud platform.
+You’ll use the following IBM Cloud services and libraries for the Swift language:

 - Auto Scaling